Program Assumptions

 - Without the consideration of external Loads and Supports, only gravitational loading due to self-weight is modeled as the driving force in limit equilibrium analysis to compute the Factor of Safety.

-- Without the consideration of external Loads and Supports, only Shear Strength along sliding Joints is modeled as the resisting force in limit equilibrium analysis to compute the Factor of Safety.
+- Without the consideration of external Loads and Supports, only Shear Strength along sliding joints is modeled as the resisting force in limit equilibrium analysis to compute the Factor of Safety.

 Planar Analysis